natsunlee/flowmancer/README.md

 from flowmancer import Flowmancer

 if __name__ == '__main__':
-    # The `start()` method will return a non-zero integer on failure, typically equal to the number of failed tasks.
+    # The `start()` method will return a non-zero integer on failure, typically equal to
+    # the number of failed tasks.
     ret = Flowmancer().start()

-    # Exceptions from tasks will be captured and logged, rather than being raised up to this level.
-To cause this
+    # Exceptions from tasks will be captured and logged, rather than being raised up to
-    # driver program to fail, either explicitly raise your own error OR call sys.exit.
+    # this level.
+To cause this driver program to fail, do one of 3 things:

+    # Explicitly raise your own error.
     if ret:
       raise RuntimeError('Flowmancer job has failed!')

+    # Set optional param `raise_exception_on_failure` to `True in the above `.start()`
+    # call like so:
+    # Flowmancer().start(raise_exception_on_failure=True)

-    # Alternatively, instead of crashing w/ an exception, simply exit with a non-zero value.
+    # Alternatively, instead of crashing w/ an exception, exit with a non-zero value.
     # sys.exit(ret)
 ```